swiftlang/swift/docs/SIL.rst

 * *Loadable types* are types with a fully exposed concrete representation:

-  * Reference types,
+  * Reference types
-  * Builtin value types,
+  * Builtin value types
-  * Fragile struct types in which all element types are loadable, and
+  * Fragile struct types in which all element types are loadable
-  * Tuple types in which all element types are loadable.
+  * Tuple types in which all element types are loadable

   A *loadable aggregate type* is a tuple or struct type that is loadable.

 * *Address-only types* are value types for which the compiler cannot access a full concrete representation:

-  * Resilient value types,
+  * Resilient value types
-  * Fragile struct or tuple types that contain resilient types as elements at any depth,
+  * Fragile struct or tuple types that contain resilient types as elements at any depth
-  * Protocol types, and
+  * Protocol types
-  * Generic archetypes.
+  * Generic archetypes

   Values of address-only types must reside in memory and can only be referenced in SIL by address.
 Address-only type addresses cannot be loaded from or